778569/Spam-Classification-using-NLP/README.md

 5. Using Train data , Input to a ML model<br>
 6. ML model –m Will Learn relation about X and Y<br>
 7. And We gave only the X to ML model and Ask to predict What is Y.<br>
-8. Model Predict some Y and We compare Y with the Actual Y<br>
+8. Model Predict some Y and We compare Y with the Actual Y
-9. How many of them are correct?<br>
+9. How many of them are correct?
-10. Check both get Accuracy  = 97 %<br>
+10. Check both get Accuracy  = 97 %

 ## About spam SMS classification